The Grooming Manual

 Looking to leverage your looks in the business world?

-Stick to a more conservative hairstyle that is just edgy enough to draw attention.
-Don’t push boundaries too much - taking your look too far can make you an outsider instead of just setting you apart from the masses.
+Stick to a more conservative hairstyle that is edgy enough to draw attention.
+This typically involves short hair, little to no facial hair, and a clean fade.
+Don’t push boundaries too much; taking your look too far can make you an outsider instead of just setting you apart from the masses.

 Find a hairstyle that draws attention to your best features and matches your personality.
-Here, it’s important that you wear the hairstyle - and that it doesn’t wear you.
-So if you don’t think you’ll be comfortable and confident in a particular style, don’t give it a try.
+Here, it’s important that you wear the hairstyle and that it doesn’t wear you.
+So if you don’t think a particular hairstyle suits your taste or comfortability, don’t give it a try.

 Just want to mix things up?

-That’s fine too.
-Men’s grooming is about more than just getting ahead or finding a significant other.
-Enjoy style for the sake of itself.
-Take a daring new step into a cutting edge haircut.
-Worse case scenario, it always grows back.
+That’s fine, too.
+Choosing hairstyles for men is about more than just getting ahead at work or finding a significant other.
+Enjoy your hairstyle for the sake of itself.
+Take a daring new step into a cutting-edge haircut.
+In the worst-case scenario, it will always just grow back.

 Also, consider how much time you’re willing to invest in styling and general upkeep.
-Some hairstyles require lots of maintenance, including regular visits to the barbershop or the use of styling products.
-You have to keep this in mind before you choose a new look.
+Some hairstyles for men require lots of maintenance, including regular visits to the barbershop or the use of styling products.
+You have to keep this in mind before you choose a new style.

 Understand Your Hair Texture and Face Shape

-Generally speaking, your hair will fall into one of these categories:
+Generally speaking, your hair texture will fall into one of these categories:

-• Thick: Works with most hairstyles, both long and short.
+• Thick: Works with most hairstyles for men, whether long or short hair.
 Great for textured looks.

 • Wavy: Longer styles complement the natural movement of this hair type.

-• Curly: Keep it short for a more conservative look or be edgy and show off your curls.
+• Curly: Keep it short for a more conservative look, or be edgy and show off your natural curls.

 • Straight: Beware of sharp, spiky looks.
-Otherwise you have plenty of options.
+Otherwise, you have plenty of options for this hair type.

 • Fine: Shorter cuts and styles that build volume will complement this hair type the best.